Delphinium Care Guide: Essential Growing Tips

 Yellow Leaves

-5. Propagation Guide
+Propagation Guide

-Step-by-Step Propagation
+Step-by-Step Instructions

 1. Seed Propagation: Sow seeds indoors 8-10 weeks before the last frost date.
 Use a seed-starting mix and keep the soil moist.
 Transplant seedlings outdoors after the danger of frost has passed.

-6. Creative Uses
+Creative Uses

 Garden Design

 Delphiniums are ideal for cottage gardens and mixed borders.
 Their height and vibrant colors make them excellent focal points in any garden design.
+Plant them at the back of borders to create a stunning backdrop for shorter plants.

 Indoor Decoration